dickinson-comp378-jm/web/hw/final-proj.md

   demonstrate creativity in how to represent complex relationships between entities?
 Does the computer program do something interesting?
-Does the experience report note some interesting aspects of the project, such as surprising results or challenges encountered?
+Does the experience report note some interesting aspects of the project, such as surprising results, challenges encountered, and social/legal/ethical issues?
+Does the project using any advanced techniques, such as transactions, prepared statements, stored procedures, or triggers?
 * Effort: Is the total amount of effort commensurate with two weeks of course work?
 Does the length of the SQL and Java code represent an appropriate amount of work?
 Does the experience report convey an